 Telehealth Services for Addiction

-Our addiction treatment specialists at Banyan Delaware have realized the impact of the pandemic on our patients’ recovery from addiction.
-Although the coronavirus has impacted so many people in so many ways, our Milford treatment center has paid particular attention to the effects of COVID-19 on our patients’ motivation and ability to continue treatment.
-With all of the social distancing and quarantining guidelines set in place, drug treatment has been limited for many.
-However, we can still help our patients continue their treatment without putting anyone at risk.
-Banyan Treatment Centers Delaware is now offering telehealth services for addiction that allows patients to continue receiving treatment and therapy without having to commute or attend in-person sessions.
+Our addiction treatment specialists at Banyan Delaware realized the impact the pandemic had on our patients’ recovery from addiction.
+Although the pandemic has since ended, our Delaware rehab center paid particular attention to the effects of COVID-19 on our patients’ motivation and ability to continue treatment.
+With all of the social distancing and quarantining guidelines set in place, drug treatment was limited for many.
+However, we still sought to help our patients continue their treatment without putting anyone at risk.
+Banyan Treatment Centers Delaware telehealth services for addiction allow patients to continue receiving treatment and therapy without having to commute or attend in-person sessions.

 Telehealth is an umbrella term that refers to the use of technology, such as smartphones or computers, to provide healthcare online.
 Telemedicine is a great way for people who are unable to commute or have other obligations to still receive the care they need remotely.
-Moreover, considering the current pandemic, restricting contact and exposure to others is important at this time.
-Banyan Treatment Centers is one of the drug rehabilitation centers that have implemented virtual addiction treatment services to help our patients to stay on track and prevent relapse.
+Banyan Treatment Centers is one of the drug rehabilitation centers that has implemented virtual addiction treatment services to help our patients to stay on track and prevent relapse.
 By offering telemedicine treatment for substance abuse, we’re staying connected to patients who may otherwise fall out of their treatment and reaching more people than ever before.

 Pros of Telehealth Services for Addiction

 Speaking of quick and immediate access, telehealth rehabilitation is also beneficial to individuals who are unable to commute or live far away.
 Having to commute far distances can discourage a patient from continuing their treatment or may lead them to find a treatment center that may be closer but is less suitable to their needs.
-There are also many patients who are reluctant to continue in-person sessions as a result of COVID, which is entirely understandable.
 By offering online addiction treatment, we’re giving these patients an opportunity to continue their drug treatment programs without compromising their comfort or peace of mind.

 Our Telehealth Program for Substance Abuse

-Keep in mind that telehealth may not be suitable to all patients or applicable to all forms of treatment.
-For instance, medical detox must be conducted at our facility for the sake of ensuring the patient’s health and safety.
+Keep in mind that telehealth may not be suitable for all patients or applicable to all forms of treatment.
+For instance, medical detox in Delaware must be conducted at our facility for the sake of ensuring the patient’s health and safety during withdrawal.
 Additionally, patients who may require a more in-depth form of treatment, such as inpatient rehab, may also have to stay at our facility for the duration of the program until we believe they’re healthy and stable enough to go back home and continue their treatment virtually or partially at our facility.